Can you tell me more about the Department of Public Safety?

 What should I know about parking registration, rules & violations?

 Students residing in off-campus housing, either in College-owned or privately owned apartments, may park on city streets only if they register their vehicles with the City of Easton, according to prescribed city guidelines.
-In addition, students must simultaneously register their motor vehicles with the Office of Public Safety.
+In addition, students must simultaneously register their motor vehicles with the Department of Public Safety.
 A campus registration fee is not charged to off-campus students; however, these students do not have the privilege of parking in on-campus lots between 7:30 a.m. and 5 p.m., Monday through Friday or during restricted periods (e.g. football games, large campus-wide events).
 At no time may vehicles be parked in unauthorized and prohibited areas such as Red Tow-Away Zones, Yellow No Parking Zones, faculty residence spaces or handicap spaces without a proper handicap permit.
-Failure to comply with guidelines will result in disciplinary action taken; i.e., the withholding of grades or transcripts, denial of registration for classes, etc. http://publicsafety.lafayette.edu/parking/
+Failure to comply with guidelines will result in disciplinary action taken; i.e., loss of parking privilege, the withholding of grades or transcripts, denial of registration for classes, etc. http://publicsafety.lafayette.edu/parking/

 $20 Parking Violations (General/Misc.)